 The diversified choice Schist Villages have to offer you relies on the support of a solid structure of qualified agents.
 They really boast local economies, are organized under an effective and concerted structure which, thanks to the gradual experience acquired over years, offers you a network of villages with bodies affiliated with them.
 Things like Schist Villages Stores, the River Beaches Network or the Rock Art Network allow, on a sustainable development level, an association between tradition and innovation, everyday maintenance and tourist offers.
 Born out of a dream, Schist Villages are now a reference in quality, renovation, creativity, preservation and good practice.
 They are the best of Portugal at the disposal of those who want to discover the Central region of the country.

-The 370km stretch from source to mouth of one of the wildest rivers in Portugal, the River Zêzere.
-A sport challenge, on foot, by bike or canoe.
 A deep immersion in the natural and cultural diversity that makes the Zêzere river valley a unique landscape in the heart of Center of Portugal.